MicrosoftDocs/Contribute/Contribute/content/text-formatting-guidelines.md

 * Resource names that should not be localized (such as virtual machine names)
 * URLs that you don't want to be clickable

-**Why?** Older style guides specify bold for many of these text elements.
+**Why?** Some style guides specify bold for many of these text elements.
 However, most articles are localized, and code style tells the translator to leave that part of the text untranslated.

 Code style can be *inline* (surrounded by \`) or *fenced* code blocks (surrounded by \`\`\`) that span multiple lines.
 Put longer code snippets and paths in fenced code blocks.

 \* In command-line commands, use forward slashes in file paths if they're supported on all platforms.
 Use backslashes to illustrate commands that run on Windows, when only backslashes are supported.
 For example, forward slashes work on the .NET CLI on all platforms, so you would use `dotnet build foldername/filename.csproj` rather than `dotnet build foldername\filename.csproj`.